 For more information on financing an MIT education, see the SFS website.

-Details on applying for financial aid are available on the website.
+Details on applying for financial aid are available on the SFS website.

 Entering First-Year and Transfer Students

-Students who wish to be considered for financial aid should complete the Free Application for Federal Student Aid (FAFSA) and the CSS PROFILE form.
-MIT also requires the parents' tax returns, W-2 forms, and all schedules.
-An application for admission is not prejudiced by an application for aid; the two decisions are entirely separate.
-Need criteria have no bearing on admissions, and admissions criteria have no part in determining qualifications for aid.
+Students who wish to be considered for financial aid should complete the Free Application for Federal Student Aid (FAFSA) and the CSS Profile.
+MIT also requires parental tax returns, W-2 forms, and all schedules.
+MIT is need blind, meaning that we do not consider your ability to pay for college in the admissions process.
+Need has no bearing on admissions, and admissions criteria has no part in determining aid.

 Students should also seek aid from sources other than MIT.
 International students should make all arrangements for their financial obligations to MIT for their entire stay in the United States before leaving their home country.

-For complete instructions on applying for financial aid, including the documents required, visit the Prospective First-Year and Transfer Students page on the SFS website.
+For complete instructions on applying for financial aid, including the documents required, visit the SFS website.

 Enrolled students receiving financial aid are required to reapply each year for continued assistance in the following year.
 Award applications must be submitted no later than April 15 of the year preceding the term in which aid is anticipated.
-Upper-level students must complete the Free Application for Federal Student Aid (FAFSA) and the CSS PROFILE.
+Upper-level students must complete the FAFSA and the CSS Profile.
 The application process also requires a copy of parental federal tax return(s), and all applicants are expected to apply for a state grant where applicable, as well as any renewable grants received in prior years.